Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Parabens are a Global Issue

-Studies have shown that parabens were found in 44% of beauty products used worldwide.
+Studies have shown that parabens are found in 40 – 60% of personal care products.
 The dangers of parabens are not confined to your medicine cabinet or beauty bag.

 When parabens are washed off the body they enter the water system.
 For places that are able to properly decontaminate water, the parabens will be removed, altered chemically or released into the environment through sludge and eventually becoming methylparaben, ethylparaben, propylparaben, butylparaben.